crutcher/crutcher.github.io-source/source/Tapestry/index.md

 on the design and implementation of shardable tensor expression languages.
 It's going to take time to fill all the way in, and this is my roll-up single entry point document.

+# The Tapestry Plan

+## Overview

+I'm developing out a project in defining the bottom-up sharding and scheduling of grid-scale tensor expression languages; its name is "Tapestry", for the way expression value flow graphs weave between execution contexts.

+I am of the opinion that this is a project which requires no *new* computer science;
+just the careful and methodical application of pieces from a number of sub-fields.

+As there are many projects exploring how to take existing evaluation environments and back-fit sharding machinery too them, and as those projects are continuing to make reasonable progress, I feel that there's no short-term urgency to solve this;
+so I'm take the pure-language design route.

+* We don't have users, and won't have them till the whole stack works.
+We won't have to worry about maintaining semantics or operational decisions when problems are encountered with them.

+* We will have some trouble acquiring people to help; everything is going to appear *very* abstract until the functional machinery is in-place.

+## Stages

+*Tapestry* will be built out in the following stages of work, which correspond to a series of technical embeddings going deeper into the stack, and will remain as rewrite layers.

+* Tensor Valued Block Operation Graph Language
+* Block Operation Index Projection Sharding Graph Language
+* Block Operation Substitution Rewrite Graph Language
+* Block Operation Fusion Rewrite Graph Language
+* Block Operation Rewrite Sharding Optimizer
+    * Configurable Execution Cost Model
+    * Pareto-Front Stochastic Search Optimizer
+* Block Shard Operational Embedding
+* Block Shard Grid Host
+    * Shard Scheduling
+    * Shard Metric Instrumentation

+When this stack is *semantically* complete, even in a preview form; we can begin to preview applications written in the block operation graph language.

+From this stage onward, development will bifurcate:
+* Applications and extensions written *above* the block operation language; and
+* Optimization research and operational implementation work done *below* the block operation language.

+The goal is:

+> Provide an existence proof that a provably shardable formal language is possible
+> (we can prove that it *can* be made fast); then make it easy to program for to
+> get more help; then make it fast.

 ## References

 This is an active field of research for me; I believe that index projection functions are a viable solution to this,